aaronlyy/cubus.css/README.md

 # cubus.css
-cubus.css adds animated (or still) 3d cubes to your website!
+cubus.css adds animated (or static) 3d cubes to your website!